 “Evenin’ soldiers.”
 They didn’t startle, the big one froze, the smaller one started to turn “Nuh-uh, soldier.
 Maintain for’ard face.
 That’s good.
 My sidearm is six inches from the base of your necks.”
 I knew the fidgety non-smoker on the left would bite.
 He spun with a short, wide, wrist sheath combat knife in his right hand.
 He would have cut my head off had I been where I was supposed to be.
 He twisted past the center of missing contact with me, planted his foot in perfect right face profile.
 I squeezed off a round and his nose disappeared in a dark mist.
 The shot a little pop sound in the dark emptiness of the field.
 The other one lifted a SIG combat handgun from a left thigh holster, kept his position, gun arm down at his side.
 His partner was making Gak, Gaa-aak and coughing blood while he stared at his bloody palms.

-From the big one came “You call it that way?”
+“You call it that way?”
+From the big one.
 When I didn’t answer he said, “I’d say you wanted it in his ear and the balance move fucked you up.”

 “You’d be right.”